You can save £30 on Hotel Chocolat’s velvetiser this Black Friday

 The sale could be your chance to bag a discount on the viral hot chocolate maker

-Nothing beats a warm mug of hot chocolate on a chilly winter’s day, and if you want to make the Christmas market staple in the comfort of your home, you might be on the lookout for Black Friday deals on the Hotel Chocolat velvetiser.
-The chocolatier’s bestselling hot chocolate maker whips rich chocolate flakes into a smooth cup of coca, but with its high price tag (£149.95, no less), Black Friday is your chance to get the luxury kitchen appliance for less.
+Nothing beats a warm cup of hot cocoa in the winter, and if you want to make the Christmas market staple in the comfort of your home, you might be on the lookout for Black Friday deals on the Hotel Chocolat velvetiser.
+The chocolatier’s viral hot chocolate maker whips rich chocolate flakes into a smooth cup of coca, but with its high price tag (£149.95, no less), Black Friday is your chance to save on the luxe kitchen appliance.

-The latest version of the velvetiser was only released in September, so while there aren’t sizeable discounts available, you still don’t have to pay full price this Black Friday.
+The latest version of the velvetiser was only released in September, so while you’re unlikely to find big discounts, you still don’t have to pay full price this Black Friday.
 Right now the brand is offering £30 off the velvetiser when you register as member, as well as a number of other perks including a 15 per cent welcome discount and 20 per cent off drinks in-store.
 Alternatively you can shop at John Lewis or Amazon, where you’ll also get £30 off.

 This year’s Hotel Chocolat Black Friday event also includes 15 per cent off orders that are £35 or more (including free delivery).
 While the velvetiser and better way bars aren’t included in the sale, the membership deal still gives you a chance to save.
 Here’s everything you need to know about this year’s Black Friday deals on the velvetiser.